 All Achievement First teachers and principals are focused on completely closing the achievement gap for our students, and student performance is the chief factor in school, principal and teacher evaluations.
-This focus is translated into practice through the Achievement First Essentials Observation Rubric and the Cycle of Highly Effective Teaching.
+This focus is translated into practice through the Achievement First Essentials Observation Rubric.

 Achievement First firmly believes that one of the most important determinants of student achievement is the quality of the teacher in the classroom.
 Likewise, the quality of school leaders is the most important driver of teacher success.
 Consequently, Achievement First goes to great lengths to recruit, develop, recognize and retain a team of talented teachers and school leaders.
 All new Achievement First school leaders train for two years before launching a new school, and all new Achievement First teachers participate in nearly four weeks of professional development.
 Achievement First schools release early on Fridays to provide two additional hours every week of staff meeting and learning time.
 Every Achievement First teacher has a coach (a principal, dean or lead teacher) who meets with them at least once every two weeks to provide individual coaching and support.